 As with most Italian biscuits, these keep really well so you may as well make a double batch.
 Best of all, it’s all mixed in the food processor so this is super easy to make.

-The liqueur gives these an authentic taste, but you can omit it if you don’t want to buy a bottle especially, just add an extra ½ tsp almond essence.
+The liqueur gives these an authentic taste, but you can omit it if you don’t want to buy a bottle especially, just add ½ tsp almond essence as a substitute.

 - 200gm almond meal